 Something that might seem minor to you could actually result in discipline, which could become a permanent part of your record.
 Don’t take that chance!
 Give us a call, and in a free consultation, we can talk about your situation and your options.

 We help nurses in Texas with all aspects of defending their nursing licenses, including: complaints, investigations, settlements (disciplines), informal conferences for license reinstatement, administrative hearings, and the Texas Court of Appeals.

 For more information about nursing board investigations, or to schedule a free consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.

-Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Prior to become a lawyer, Kevin earned his BSN degree from the School of Nursing at the University of Texas at Austin and worked as a nurse for six years.
+Please make note: Kevin Keaney has more than 30 years experience as an attorney.
+Prior to become a lawyer, Kevin earned his BSN degree from the School of Nursing at the University of Texas at Austin and worked as a nurse for four years.
 He’s licensed to practice law in Texas, Oregon, and Washington, and he’s a member of the American Association of Nurse Attorneys (TAANA).